-Retirement: There were 5 members of the fund who retired during the year.
-When a fund member retires the normal cost will decrease.
+Retirement: There were 4 members of the fund who retired during the year.
+When a fund member retires, the normal cost will decrease.
 Any change in the actuarial liability will be considered when determining the amount to pay towards unfunded liability each year.
-The decrease in the recommended contribution in the current year due to the retirement experience is approximately \$35,000.
+The decrease in the recommended contribution in the current year due to the retirement experience is approximately \$13,000.

-Termination: There were 3 members of the fund who terminated employment during the year.
-The members took a refund.
-The fund is no longer obligated to pay a benefit to the member in the future.
-The decrease in the recommended contribution in the current year due to the termination experience is approximately \$49,000.
+Termination: There were 3 members of the fund who terminated employment during the year, 1 of whom was hired in the current year.
+2 of the 3 members took a refund.
+The fund is no longer obligated to pay a benefit to the members in the future.
+The decrease in the recommended contribution in the current year due to the termination experience is approximately \$19,000.